andlab-um/personality/Readme.md

 ## Usage

-**!!
+1. **!!
 Please install Python on your computer first**.
 See [How To Install Python on Windows, macOS, and Linux ](https://kinsta.com/knowledgebase/install-python/).
+2. Clone/download this repository (Click `Code` and then `Download ZIP`).
+3. Unzip the downloaded file and go to the personality folder.
+4. Open the terminal in the personality folder (make sure the terminal is currently navigated to the folder).
+5. Install required Python packages by running `pip install -r requirements.txt` in the terminal.
+6. Run `python personality_classifier.py` in the terminal to train and test the classifier and see the output.

+### More details

 `personality_classifier.py` will load the data, run the feature extractor with the supplied configuration file `config.ini`, and train a model to predict each personality trait's binary label  with the extracted features automatically.